nebfield/snpQT/README.md

 * genome-wide association studies

 within an automated nextflow pipeline.
-We run a collection of versioned bioinformatics software in Singularity containers or Anaconda environments to improve reliability and reproducibility.
+We run a collection of versioned bioinformatics software in Singularity and Docker containers or Anaconda and Environment Modules environments to improve reliability and reproducibility.

 ## Who is snpQT for?